SlideRuleEarth/sliderule-python/paper/paper.md

 ## ATL06-SR

-The ATL06 (land-ice height) product provides estimates of surface height derived from ATL03 photon height using an algorithm adapted to the flat surfaces and high reflectivities common over polar ice sheets.
+The ATL06 (land-ice height) product provided by NASA's ICESat-2  [@smith2019land] (hereafter ATL06-legacy) provides estimates of surface height derived from ATL03 photon height using an algorithm adapted to the flat surfaces and high reflectivities common over polar ice sheets.
 Briefly, the algorithm uses photons identified as likely surface returns by the ATL03 photon classification, or by a backup algorithm where the ATL03 classification fails, to estimate the height and slope of 40-meter-long line segments for data from each of ICESat-2's ground tracks.
 It uses an iterative algorithm to improve the initial photon classification, and calculates a set of corrections based on the residuals between the segment heights and the selected photon heights to correct for sub-centimeter biases in the resulting height estimates.

+ATL06-SR implements much of the ATL06-legacy algorithm in a framework that allows customization of the initial photon classification, the resolution and posting of the product, and the filtering strategy used to identify valid segments.
+For the sake of simplicity and speed of calculation, ATL06-SR omits some of the corrections required for sub-centimeter accuracy over polar surfaces, including the first-photon bias and pulse-shape corrections ([@smith2019land]).
+Over non-polar surfaces, omitting these biases should result in sub-centimeter vertical errors in ATL06-SR product.
+Another difference between [STOPPED HERE

+### Input classification source
-The SlideRule implementation of the ATL06 algorithm allows for a range of variations around the basic ATL06 fitting scheme.
-ATL06-SR allows the user to select from four sources of classification information: [STOPPED HERE]
+ATL06-SR allows the user to select from three sources of classification information:
+  * ATL03 photon confidence values based on algorithm-specific classification types for land, ocean, sea-ice, land-ice, or inland water
+  * ATL08 photon classification
+  * Experimental YAPC (Yet Another Photon Classification) photon-density-based classification Users can further select the classification values to be included in the initial photon selection: For example, a user might request ATL06-SR product based only on photons with ATL03 photon classification values indicating medium or better confidence, or might request a product based only on photons flagged in ATL08 as coming from 'ground.'

-ATL06 algorithm and products [@smith2019land]
+ATL06 algorithm and products
 Modifications to the standard SlideRule
 Key parameters:
 * segment length